theleastinterestingcoder/developer-setup/README.md

 * [BetterTouchTool](https://folivora.ai/) - for window snapping + shortcuts
   * costs money to get a license but I deem this to be worth it
   * For license, look through your email.
 Download the key, and then import the lifetime license into BTT
+  * Remember to disable the clipboard history for password manager :)
 * [Chrome](https://www.google.com/chrome/) for the extensions
   * [Quick Tabs](https://chrome.google.com/webstore/detail/quick-tabs/jnjfeinjfmenlddahdjdmgpbokiacbbb?hl=en) for managing tabs
   * [Vimium](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb?hl=en) - for navigating web pages with vim hotkeys.
 Import backup from `vimium-options.json`.